 The costs associated with a birth injury can accumulate quickly, particularly if the injury requires extensive follow-up procedures or long-term care.
 Every medical malpractice case is different, and the damages will depend on the severity of the injury.
 The following are examples of damages that the family is entitled to in a medical malpractice lawsuit:

 - Past and future medical expenses

 - Lost income for the parents and the child

 It may be difficult to determine what types of damages are needed for a birth injury.
 Upon discovery of the injury, parents should seek legal counsel.

-Illinois Medical Malpractice Lawyers at Cates Mahoney, LLC Seek Justice for Victims of Birth Injuries
+Illinois Medical Malpractice Lawyers at The Cates Law Firm, LLC Seek Justice for Victims of Birth Injuries

 If your child suffered a birth injury that was caused by medical malpractice, do not hesitate to contact one of our Illinois medical malpractice lawyers at The Cates Law Firm, LLC.
 We understand how devastating birth injuries can be, particularly when they could have been prevented.
 Our dedicated legal team will thoroughly review the case, determine whether negligence was involved, and take every step necessary to secure the maximum financial compensation you deserve.
 For a free consultation, call us at 618-277-3644 or contact us online.
 From our office in Swansea, Illinois, we serve clients throughout St. Louis, Belleville, East St. Louis, Edwardsville, Granite City, Waterloo, Chester, Carbondale, St. Clair County, Madison County, Monroe County, Randolph County, and other regions throughout Southern Illinois.